Governorship of Phil Murphy: Clemency and pardons

 In 2024 Murphy created a clemency advisory board after not granting even a single clemency application in his first seven years in office.
 In December 2024 Murphy commuted the sentences of 33 prisoners held in state prisons.

 Economy and taxation

 Federal tax deductions and municipal charitable funds

-Murphy's administration faces severe fiscal challenges with the reduction of allowable deductions for federal taxes.
-He supports the creation of municipal charitable funds in lieu of taxation.
-The state has adopted regulations allowing New Jersey's municipalities, counties, and school districts to accept some real estate taxes as charitable donations to help residents get around a $10,000 limit on state and local tax deductions under the 2018 federal tax overhaul.
+Murphy's administration faced severe fiscal challenges with the reduction of allowable deductions for federal taxes.
+He supported the creation of municipal charitable funds in lieu of taxation.
+The state had adopted regulations allowing New Jersey's municipalities, counties, and school districts to accept some real estate taxes as charitable donations to help residents get around a $10,000 limit on state and local tax deductions under the 2018 federal tax overhaul.
 New Jersey sued the federal government when the Internal Revenue Service (IRS) disallowed the regulation.
 A federal judge dismissed the case, saying that New Jersey and three other states had not proved that it was unconstitutional.